1200 Associate Vice President for Enrollment Management and Services

 1. Supports and guides the University’s enrollment management effort by developing and implementing an effective enrollment management plan, including enrollment objectives and strategies to achieve those objectives, chairing the Enrollment Management Committee, and participating in other committees and task forces related to enrollment management.

-2. Works directly with the Associate Provost for Undergraduate Education to ensure class availability and the coordination and cooperation of the academic Deans.
+2. Works directly with the Associate Provost for Faculty and Academic Affairs to ensure class availability and the coordination and cooperation of the academic Deans.

-3. Works directly with the Associate Provost for Student Development and Public Affairs, the Associate Provost for Graduate Studies and Research/Dean of the Graduate College, the Assistant Vice President and Director of Admissions, Director of Financial Aid, Director of International Services, and the Registrar for the attainment of annual enrollment and retention goals.
+3. Works directly with the Associate Provost for Student Development and Public Affairs, the Associate Provost and Dean of the Graduate College, the Director of Admissions, Director of Financial Aid, Director of International Services, and the Associate Vice President for Enrollment Management and Services/Registrar for the attainment of annual enrollment and retention goals.

 4. Ensures delivery of quality, student-oriented enrollment services by coordinating the functions of the offices of Admissions, Student Financial Aid, and Registrar to ensure development and implementation of efficient, effective, and integrated policies, procedures, and systems.